washingtonyachtclub/documents/WYC_Policies.md

 The Lake Sailor Rating may be given to a Member holding a Double-Handed Intermediate Rating who has displayed additional skill and judgment in sailing Daysailers.
 The Lake Sailor Rating allows the Member to sail any Daysailer in winds less than 15 knots in Lake Washington, north of the Evergreen Point Floating Bridge and south of Sand Point, during daylight hours.
 The wind speed is to be determined at the place where the boat is being sailed.

 To receive the Lake Sailor Rating, a Member must demonstrate:

+**Skill**

 - Proper rigging and derigging
-- Docking under sail.
+- Docking under sail and power
-- Capsize recovery (if wanting to sail a capsizable daysailer)
+- Capsize recovery, if wanting to sail a capsizable daysailer.
 - Crew-overboard recovery.
-- Reefing and heaving-to.
+- Reefing

+**Knowledge**

 - Knowledge of applicable COLREGS rules.
 - Knowledge of hazards relevant to the Lake Sailor Rating boundaries.
 - Weather forecasting and planning.
-- Good sailing judgement
+- Responsible sailing judgement.
+- Pass Dinghy Skipper Exam

 # Use of Boats, Facilities, and Equipment